Transform Your Home with This Simple Salt and Vinegar Air Purifier Trick! – It's Not About Nutrition

 Here’s the Trick—No Rocket Science Required

-• ½ cup of coarse salt (sea salt or pink salt work great)
+• ½ cup of coarse salt (sea or Himalayan pink is great, but don’t overthink it—kosher salt works, too)

 Where Should You Put It?